Harrison006/documentation/resume.md

 ![](./images/servers.jpg)
 pic of my *rack* aka a desk

-My IT journey started back when i was around 8-9ish when i got given an old Windows XP pc from my Mum and dad, and from there it started, from there i got handed random laptops from my parents friends and i used to do a bunch, used to make game servers for my buddies, and whatnot4
+My IT journey started back when i was around 8-9ish when i got given an old Windows XP pc from my Mum and dad, and from there it started, from there i got handed random laptops from my parents friends and i used to do a bunch, used to make game servers for my buddies, and what not

 My now understanding is much much greater now, the basic principals i used to know i have greatly expanded into now, ive now got such a massive Home lab with over powered servers for what i do, But i appreciate everything i own and how.
 Ive come a long way from where i started out, just running vms on my main desktop and evaluating them there, but i loved the aspect of running a proper production environment that i could test and delpoy products i had used on my time at QML on work experience.